evh111/PetBlog/README.md

-# PetBlog is a test application for backend methodogly and learning.
+# PetBlog is a test application for backend methodology and learning.